tinymce/tinydrive-classic-asp-starter/readme.md

 This project will help you get started with Tiny Drive and allow you to play around with it's features.

+## Warning

+This uses JScript to generate the key, this is VERY SLOW (4-8 seconds) and not a good production setup.
+In order to solve this, you would need to re-build this with a JWT Component that can handle the key generation much faster.

 ## Pre requirements

 Classic ASP on a IIS Server on any supported platform.